Maui Health workers prepare for three-day strike with no agreement on patient-to-staff ratios

 “Safe staffing is huge not just for the nurses but for our patients and our community,” said Melissa Robinson, a registered nurse and co-chair of the United Nurses and Health Care Employees of Hawaii union.
 “Our patients come first.
 Our community, it’s why we live here, to take care of our community, so yeah, that’s huge.”

-Wearing blue union T-shirts, Melissa Robinson (center left) and Stephanie Castro (center) help out on Sunday as workers with the Maui Health System get ready for a three-day strike starting Monday morning.
+Wearing a blue union T-shirt, Melissa Robinson (center left) helps out on Sunday as workers with the Maui Health System get ready for a three-day strike starting Monday morning.
 Eli Pace/The Maui News

 On Sunday, Robinson said the strike is imminent.